-1136 2.4.1.
-Solving the Fokker-Planck equation to quantify radial diffusion
+2.4.1.
+Solving the Fokker-Planck equation to quantify radial diffusion loss processes.
+The radial diffusion coefficient was adjusted so that the modelled distribution would fit observations.

-- 1138 Early works relied on particle flux measurements to solve the Fokker-Planck equation, assuming - that radial distribution of the radiation belts was determined exclusively by radial diffusion and
+- Early works relied on particle flux measurements to solve the Fokker-Planck equation, assuming - that radial distribution of the radiation belts was determined exclusively by radial diffusion and

-- 1140 loss processes.
-The radial diffusion coefficient was adjusted so that the modelled distribution - 1141 would fit observations. - 1142 - 1143 Assuming a time-stationary distribution, the objective was to fit the average radial distribution of - the trapped particles.
-This technique was first applied by Nakada and Mead (1965) in the case of - 1145 trapped protons in the outer belt (Fig. 2).
-In the presence of time-varying radial structures in the - 1146 belts, the objective was to reproduce the observed time evolution of the radial distribution.
-This 1147 was done to investigate the inward motion of electrons with $E \ge 1.6$ MeV during a - geomagnetically quiet time interval of ten days following the magnetic storm of December 17- - 1149 18, 1962 (Newkirk and Walt 1968a, Fig. 1).
-This technique was also applied in the years - 1150 following the Starfish injection in the inner belt to account for the fact that the observed decay - rate was 20 times smaller than the decay rate deduced from atmospheric scattering theory - 1152 (Newkirk and Walt 1968b; Farley 1969a, 1969b).
-In all cases, the resulting radial diffusion - 1153 coefficients were no more than tentative estimates.
-Early determinations of the radial diffusion - 1154 coefficient would generally discuss the ambiguity of the approach. - 1155 assumptions.
+Assuming a time-stationary distribution, the objective was to fit the average radial distribution of the trapped particles.
+This technique was first applied by Nakada and Mead (1965) in the case of trapped protons in the outer belt (Fig. 2).
+In the presence of time-varying radial structures in the belts, the objective was to reproduce the observed time evolution of the radial distribution.
+This was done to investigate the inward motion of electrons with $E \ge 1.6$ MeV during a geomagnetically quiet time interval of ten days following the magnetic storm of December 17-18, 1962 (Newkirk and Walt 1968a, Fig. 1).
+This technique was also applied in the years following the Starfish injection in the inner belt to account for the fact that the observed decay rate was 20 times smaller than the decay rate deduced from atmospheric scattering theory (Newkirk and Walt 1968b; Farley 1969a, 1969b).
+In all cases, the resulting radial diffusion coefficients were no more than tentative estimates.
+Early determinations of the radial diffusion coefficient would generally discuss the ambiguity of the approach.

+Indeed, the soundness of the method relies on the validity of a multitude of criteria and assumptions.
 In practice, the validity of these criteria and assumptions remains uncertain.
-Below are a few examples of the intrinsic difficulties in determining radial diffusion coefficients directly from particle flux measurements
+Below are a few examples of the intrinsic difficulties in determining radial diffusion coefficients directly from particle flux measurements.